PySimpleGUI/PySimpleGUI/docs/index.md

-     font - Font type and size for text display background_color - color to use for the background text_color - color to use for the typed text key = Dictionary key to use for return values
+     font - Font type and size for text display background_color - color to use for the background text_color - color to use for the typed text change_submits - causes window read to immediately return if the spinner value changes key = Dictionary key to use for return values

 ### Button Element